SumoLogic/sumologic-kubernetes-collection/deploy/docs/opentelemetry_collector.md

 Warning: resource statefulsets/collection-sumologic-otelcol-metrics is missing the kubectl.kubernetes.io/last-applied-configuration annotation which is required by kubectl apply. kubectl apply should only be used on resources created declaratively by either kubectl create --save-config or kubectl apply.
 The missing annotation will be patched automatically.
 ```

-Upgrade collection with  Opentelemetry Collector persistence enabled, e.g.
+Upgrade collection with  OpenTelemetry Collector persistence enabled, e.g.

 ```bash
 helm upgrade <RELEASE-NAME> sumologic/sumologic --version=<VERSION> -f <VALUES>
 ```

-#### Enabling Opentelemetry Collector persistence by creating temporary instances and removing earlier created
+#### Enabling OpenTelemetry Collector persistence by creating temporary instances and removing earlier created

-To create a temporary instances of Opentelemetry Collector StatefulSets and avoid a loss of logs or metrics one can run the following commands.
+To create a temporary instances of OpenTelemetry Collector StatefulSets and avoid a loss of logs or metrics one can run the following commands.

 Remember to replace the `NAMESPACE` and `RELEASE_NAME`, variables with proper values.